DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 ## Overview

 The DataGrid component can handle a large amount of data passed to it.
-In some cases it may be required to show 10 000 rows or even 1 000 000 ones.
-As an alternative to paging with hundreds or thousands or pages there is virtual mode for data presentation.
+In some cases, it may be required to show 10 000 rows or even 1 000 000 ones.
+As an alternative to paging with hundreds or thousands of pages, we porivide the virtual mode for data presentation.

 ## Plugin List

-There is the `VirtualTableView` plugin available for Bootstrap 3 theme.
+The `VirtualTableView` plugin is available for the Bootstrap 3 theme.
 It can be used as an alternative to the `TableView` plugin.

 There are no base plugins that implement virtual scrolling.
-It is designed as an alternative to the ordinary table template for the [TableView](table-view.md) plugin.
+It is designed as an alternative to an ordinary table template for the [TableView](table-view.md) plugin.

 Note that the [plugin order](../README.md#plugin-order) is very important.

 ## Basic Setup

-The following example demonstrates the basic DataGrid with virtual scrolling setup:
+The following example demonstrates the basic DataGrid with the virtual scrolling setup:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/virtual-scrolling/basic)